What is Foundation Training?

 Specialised Foundation Programme (SFP) previously known as the Academic Foundation Programme (AFP)

 The programme follows the same curriculum and outcomes as the standard foundation programme.
 However, it also includes a period (equivalent to one of the six rotations) of academic research usually during the second year (F2).
-Most placements offer a four-month block (the last of the six rotations) for academic activity but some do offer more of a day release model over a longer period of study.
+Most placements offer a four-month block (the last of the six rotations) for the specialist activity but some do offer more of a day release model over a longer period of study.

-So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, an Academic Foundation Programme will give you first-hand experience of this environment.
+So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, a SPF will give you first-hand experience of this environment.

-It is still possible to have a career in academic medicine without having completed an AFP but the early insight gained from the programme may help you decide if this is the path you wish to pursue.
+It is still possible to have a career in academic medicine without having completed an SFP but the early insight gained from the programme may help you decide if this is the path you wish to pursue.